fgruesse/assistant-api-chat-plugin/README.md

-# Treyworks Chat Plugin for WordPress
+# FG Congierge by Treyworks Chat Plugin for WordPress

 **Features:**